akshaynanavati/pew/README.md

 Pew is a benchmarking library written in Rust based of [Google's C++ Benchmarking library](https://github.com/google/benchmark).
 It is currently in very alpha stages (I'd consider it an MVP).
-It was built with to be able to do the following (which you cannot do in the rust benchmarking library):
+It was built to be able to do the following (which you cannot do in the rust benchmarking library):

 1) Pause and unpause the benchmark timer
 2) Run multiple benchmarks by specifying a range of arguments